markjnkim/es_mod/03-javascript/content/lesson-4-objects.md

 >var newNumber = doubleIt(5); // is now 10
 >```
 >
 >The second console log, `"end of function"`, never happens, because the function has returned, or ended, before it reached that line.
+It's similar to using a `break` statement in a `for` or `while` loop.

 We have a `randomNumber()` function in place now, but it's set up to return a random value between 40 and 60.
 Other areas of the game will need a random number between a different range.
 Fortunately, we can reuse the same `randomNumber()` function by adding **parameters**.
 This will be similar to the `enemyName` parameter that was added to `fight()` earlier: